Another day, another modesty article coming through my Facebook feed.

 [L]ikewise also that women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire, but with what is proper for women who profess godliness—with good works.

-A popular blogger recently pointed out that this passage isn’t referring at all to the amount of skin exposed, but rather to materialism.
+One writer has pointed out that this passage isn’t referring at all to the amount of skin exposed, but rather to materialism.
 I don’t see eye-to-eye with her on many topics, but I think she’s right here.
 Christ-following women ought not flaunt their wealth by piling on expensive clothing and jewelry.

 But it seems to me that her explanation is still too narrow.
 If so, why include “braided hair” in the mix?